Widge-5/Sinden_RPi_Emus/README.md

 - `gdfs` (**Mobil Suit Gundam: Final Shooting**) - Better accuracy
 - `greatgun` (**Great Guns**) - Perfect accuracy
 - `gypsyjug` (**Gypsy Juggler**) - Perfect accuracy for using the gun as a paddle controller
 - `invasnab` (**Invasion: The Abductors**) - Perfect accuracy and working reload (must choose "fixed (bottom right)" in the "lightgun offscreen position" core option).
-Gun Reload input does NOT work for this game
+Gun Reload button input does NOT work for this game.
+You must aim and shoot offscreen
 - `jpark` (**Jurassic Park**) - Better accuracy
 - `luckywld` (**Lucky & Wild**) - Better accuracy for player 2 and adjustments to default mappings.
 We set this up to allow several play styles, but you may want to change things to your liking.
   - Details for lr-mame2010-StormedBubbles: